areaDetector/areaDetector/INSTALL_GUIDE.md

 asyn and areaDetector are normally placed in the SUPPORT directory defined in RELEASE_SUPPORT.local.

 As described above RELEASE_LIBS.local.$(EPICS_HOST_ARCH) can be used if the ASYN version or path is different for a specific target architecture.
 This is usually not necessary even for building Linux and Windows in the same tree, because only the definitions of SUPPORT in RELEASE_SUPPORT.local.$(EPICS_HOST_ARCH) and EPICS_BASE in RELEASE_BASE.local.$(EPICS_HOST_ARCH) need to be changed.

-The location of the EPICS PVA (formerly EPICS V4) libraries must be defined if WITH_PVA=YES in CONFIG_SITE.local.
-PVA only needs to be defined for versions of EPICS base prior to 7.0.
+If WITH_PVA=YES is defined in CONFIG_SITE.local and EPICS_BASE version is prior to 7.0 then PVA must define the location of the EPICS PVA (formerly EPICS V4) libraries.
-Beginning with EPICS base 7.0 the PVA files are in EPICS base.
+Beginning with EPICS base 7.0 the PVA files are in EPICS base and PVA should not be defined.

 If using Debian packages then the following must be done:
   - SUPPORT should be defined to be the root location of any modules which should **not** come from the Debian package.